grand-scheme/capstone/worklog.md

 ~9am: troubleshoot create-react-app, install latest version

-10:11: Search up some diagramming tools for overall project layout; trying out proto.io
+10:11: Search up some diagramming tools for overall project layout; trying out proto.io, hotgloo, fluid.io...

+11:05: Gave up on most of these; their exceedingly modern canvas design is as slow as cow-drawn train car.
+No thank you.